-Remote Spawning of Actors experimental¶
+Remote Spawning of Actors

-Remote spawning is an extension of the dynamic spawn using run-time type names (see § :ref:`add-custom-actor-type <#add-custom-actor-type>`__).
-The following example assumes a typed actor handle named calculator
+Remote spawning is an extension of the dynamic spawn using run-time type names (see Adding Custom Actor Types experimental).
+The following example assumes a typed actor handle named calculator with an actor implementing this messaging interface named “calculator”.

-void client(actor_system& system, const config& cfg) {
+void client(actor_system& sys, const config& cfg) {

-auto node = system.middleman().connect(cfg.host, cfg.port);
+auto node = sys.middleman().connect(host, port);

 if (!node) {